 Reena Szczepanski at (505) 699-0798 or Marcela Diaz at (505) 670-9301

-Rep. Antonio Maestas (D-Albuquerque) is sponsoring HB 441, the Substance Abuse and Crime Prevention Act, which proposes appropriate community-based treatment in lieu of incarceration for people with drug possession arrests, or for people with drug-related probation or parole violations.
+Rep. Antonio Maestas (D-Albuquerque) introduced the Substance Abuse and Crime Prevention Act, which proposes appropriate community-based treatment in lieu of incarceration for people with drug possession arrests, or for people with drug-related probation or parole violations.